Root for Your Roots!

 The most extensive of entire root zone services we offer is root zone invigoration.
 In this technique, we use the air spade to remove all the grass, soil, or competing plants sitting on top of the tree's root system.
 We then correct any girdling and planting depth problems.
 Finally, we replace the entire space with our compost blend.
 This is a big, messy, expensive procedure but often the best solution when a valued small to medium-sized tree is being damaged by mowers, vandalism, or when there is an especially dense or aggressive plant growing above the root zone.
 I prefer this service to occur during winter dormancy, but in extreme cases, it can be performed any time roots are too restricted to function properly.

-It’s easy to forget about your trees while they're sitting leafless in winter - but this can be the most beneficial time to give them attention.
+It’s easy to forget about your trees while they're sitting leafless in winter - but late fall and winter can be an incredibly opportune time to give them attention.
 Caring for your tree's roots is often more beneficial than pruning, spraying fungicides, or almost any other plant health care service.
+For a free tree work quote from one of our 25+ ISA Certified Arborists®, visit RussellTreeExperts.com/Quote or call us at (614) 895-7000!

 Mitch Lippencott I Regional Manager, Russell Tree Experts